-The P443 applies to single circuit breaker applications and the P446 applies to dual circuit breaker applications.
-As well as distance protection, this device can also be used for 4-shot phase segregated autoreclose protection, and a range of standard current, voltage, power and frequency backup protection applications.
+The P84 is a multifunctional line terminal IED for control and protection of feeder bays, which is suitable for single and dual circuit breaker applications.
+The P84 is used in applications such as breaker-and-a-half, or ring bus topologies, where two circuit breakers feed each line.
+This device can also be used for 4-shot phase segregated autoreclose protection, and a range of standard current, voltage, power and frequency backup protection applications.

-The P44 can be ordered in 40/60/80TE cases with several different digital input/output options also offered.
+The P84 can be ordered in 40/60/80TE cases with several different digital input/output options also offered.